 You can also connect with other bloggers by following and commenting on their blogs, and also emailing them with any questions that you may have.
 When I first started blogging, I emailed one of the top home decor bloggers with some questions that I had.
 I wasn’t sure if she would respond or not because she is a well established blogger and I wasn’t sure if she was interested in helping a little nobody like me.
 But she graciously responded and answered every one of my questions.
 Most bloggers are more than willing to help and support other bloggers.
 It’s like a little community.

 3. Choose an email software and start collecting email addresses.

-There are several email software systems you can use, such as Powered by MailChimp, ConvertKit, Constant Contact, as well as many others.
+There are several email software systems you can use, such as MailChimp, ConvertKit, Constant Contact, as well as many others.
 I would choose a free one when you first get started.
 Email addresses are so important because this is the one group that you have control over.
 Social Media can be a little crazy at times and the changing algorithms can cause your audience not to see your posts.
 You always have direct access to your email list and can send an email at anytime to update your subscribers.
 As you are building and planning your blog, send out updates to keep your subscribers posted on your progress.

 4. Build your brand and design your website.

 I built my website before really considering what I wanted.
 I quickly decided on one of the free themes offered and later realized this wasn’t the look I wanted.
 So I ended up having to take my website down for a day to change it out to something that I liked.
 The website that I am using now is Refined by Restored 316.
 They create beautiful, feminine WordPress themes.
 They even have a quiz to help you decide which website design is best for you.
 Decide on your colors, font, logo and what you want your website to look like before you launch.
 This is what will set you apart from everyone else.